Pelagicore/softwarecontainer/README.md

 The project Doxygen docs contain info about Pelagicontain in general, how to run Pelagicontain and how to run the component tests.

-To run the unit-tests build the project with -DENABLE_COVERAGE=1 -DBUILD_TESTS=ON
+To run the unit-tests build the project with -DENABLE_COVERAGE=1 -DENABLE_TESTS=ON

 To disable support for various gateways at compile time, set
 * -DENABLE_PULSEGATEWAY=OFF (for pulse)